Relocation guide

 views · upscale · nature

 Cranbrook Hill sits on the west side of Prince George, up high enough that many homes look out over the river valley.
-Lots are generous, the houses tend to be larger, and the landscaping has had decades to fill in.
-The Cranbrook Hill Greenway runs right through the area — hikers and cyclists use it year-round — and the UNBC campus is just next door.
+Lots are generous, houses tend to be larger, and the landscaping has had decades to fill in.
+The Cranbrook Hill Greenway runs right through the area, with hikers and cyclists using it year-round.
+UNBC campus is just next door.

 Full guide →